Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Nuria's Traveller Tip

 Coffee is a symbol in Italy.
-Take shelter from the cold in one of its emblematic cafés, some with over a century of tradition.
+Take shelter from the cold in one of its emblematic coffee shops, some with more than a century of tradition.
 You could do with a caffeine kick!

 Organising your luggage| ©Vlada Karpovich